 Each week we are posting General Intercessions for the upcoming Sunday liturgies by Msgr.
 Joseph Masiello, retired pastor of Holy Trinity Parish, Westfield, NJ.
 These intercessions are based on the assigned scriptures, the liturgical season and current events.

 THIRTIETH SUNDAY IN ORDINARY TIME

 CELEBRANT: Mindful that the prayers of the lowly pierce the clouds, in our need we humbly turn to the God of love.

 READER: Please respond, “LORD, HEAR OUR PRAYER!”

-7. That our service men and women, and our First Responders and healthcare workers may know only safety as they go about their essential labors; and, the seriously ill in our community and among our family members and friends be gifted with love’s comfort and the healing touch of our God, (especially) ____________________, we pray. . .
+7. That the seriously ill in our parish community and among our family members and friends may be gifted with love’s comfort and the healing touch of our God, (especially ____________), we pray. . .

 8. That Easter’s great promise may lift up the hearts and spirits of all among us mourning loved ones; and, __________,__________(and) all our beloved dead, who served the living and true God, come to the everlasting embrace of God’s love and peace, we pray. . . __________

 CELEBRANT: Gracious God, you call us to live in love and to act in justice.
 Listen to the prayers of your faithful people.
 Be merciful when we falter; grant us strength to persevere in all that is good.
 We ask this through Christ our Lord.